 - cannabis grinder

-- Add one cup of water and the half stick of butter to a saucepan and let simmer on low until the butter starts to melt.
+- Add one cup of water and a half stick of butter to a saucepan and let simmer on low until the butter starts to melt.
 The water will prevent the butter from burning.
 If you want to forego the water, we recommend using salted butter, since it has a higher smoke point.
-Otherwise, use unsalted butter, since it can be used in any recipe.
+Otherwise, use unsalted butter, since it can be used in any recipe

 - Simmer on low heat (ideally around 70°C=160°F).
 The temperature should not exceed 90°C (200°F), because at that point your butter will start to burn.
-Let the mixture simmer for 3 hours, stirring occasionally.
-Note: The steam emitting from the pot has a potent cannabis smell.
-If your landlord does not condone use in your building, consider making this at a more tolerant place.
+Let the mixture simmer for 3 hours, stirring occasionally

 - Set a funnel on top of your storing container and line the funnel with cheesecloth.
-Pour the mixture through the cloth and let it strain freely.
-Many other recipes will tell you to really squeeze out every bit of butter once the dripping has stopped.
-We recommend against that.
-It may push some not-so-great tasting plant material through your cloth.
+Pour the mixture through the cloth and let it strain freely

 - This refrigerated-butter should be good for one month.
 To make it last longer, freeze it.